gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.6.1
+* Enhancement: If a Cuztom Image Field is shown as a Post Table column, then the image is shown instead of the attachment_id

 ###1.6
 * Added: Taxonomy as Post Table Column and as filter above the Post Table.
 Just set show_column = true in the Cuztom_Taxonomy args and it's all done. ( Issue #47 )